Mook-as/stackato-doc/admin/server/logging.rst

 * AppID: unique id for this app
 * AppName
 * AppGroup
-* NodeID: Host (DEA/stager) IP of this app instance
+* NodeID: DEA host IP of this app instance

 **event.**: